Soliton versus the gas: Fredholm determinants, analysis, and the rapid oscillations behind the kinetic equation: The model problems and proof of Theorem

+We start the section by constructing the outer model RH problem \ref{rhp:W}.
 Lemma~\ref{lem:lenses} shows that the jump matrix $\bm{J}_S(k)$ is exponentially near identity away from $[-i\alpha, i\alpha]$ as $t \to \infty$.
 Moreover, the convergence is uniform away from the four endpoints $k = \pm i \eta_1,\ \pm i \alpha$ where the lens contours return to imaginary axis.
 In order to construct a complete asymptotic description of the solution in the large time limit we introduce a set of model problems: an outer model to control the jumps which remain in the large-time limit, and four local models to account for the locally non-uniform behavior at each of the endpoints.

 We are particularly interested in the outer model, as its solution will generate the leading order asymptotic behavior of the dynamics.
 The local models will produce sub-leading corrections to the dynamics which we are less interested in here, but could be computed fully in principle.